metio/terraform-provider-k8s/docs/data-sources/k8gb_absa_oss_gslb_v1beta1_manifest.md

 Optional:

-- `resource` (Attributes) Resource is an ObjectRef to another Kubernetes resource in the namespaceof the Ingress object.
+- `resource` (Attributes) resource is an ObjectRef to another Kubernetes resource in the namespaceof the Ingress object.
 If resource is specified, a service.Name andservice.Port must not be specified.This is a mutually exclusive setting with 'Service'. (see [below for nested schema](#nestedatt--spec--ingress--backend--resource))
-- `service` (Attributes) Service references a Service as a Backend.This is a mutually exclusive setting with 'Resource'. (see [below for nested schema](#nestedatt--spec--ingress--backend--service))
+- `service` (Attributes) service references a service as a backend.This is a mutually exclusive setting with 'Resource'. (see [below for nested schema](#nestedatt--spec--ingress--backend--service))

 <a id="nestedatt--spec--ingress--backend--resource"></a>
 ### Nested Schema for `spec.ingress.backend.resource`